kali/lackr/doc/interpolr.md

 ### [MarkupDetectingRule](/src/main/java/com/fotonauts/lackr/interpolr/plugins/MarkupDetectingRule.java)

 But most of the exotic markup Lackr takes a form that is rarely a pure constant.
-We often need to capture something that looks like a xml attribute.
+We often need to capture something that looks like a XML attribute.
 For instance the "main" HTML ESI markup has one attribute to capture:

 ```
 <!--# include virtual="/path-to-esi.html" -->
 ```

-And Handlebars plugin markup is even more complex with one attribute and the body to capture.
+And Handlebars Plugin markup is even more complex with one attribute and the body to capture.

 ```
 <!-- lackr:handlebars:template name="template_name" -->